I think we’ve more than covered dinners and desserts, but I feel like we’ve tragically overlooked the most important meal of the day: snacks.

 Besides the little boost of caffeine in the morning, black tea contains antioxidants (which have been linked to cancer prevention) and some research has suggested that, along with green tea, it can reduce the risk of stroke.
 But most of all, it’s warm and comforting, and the bold aromas and unique flavors of Lipton English Breakfast pair perfectly with this nutty, slightly sweet, warmly-spiced shortbread.

 Keep an eye out for two more snack recipes – with tea pairings – in the next couple of days!
 If you’re looking for an afternoon or evening snack, I have you covered there, too!
-(Or, sign up for the mailing list and you’ll get all three recipes in next week’s newsletter.)
+(Or, sign up for the mailing list using the form at the bottom of this post and you’ll get all three recipes in next week’s newsletter.)

 - 6 Tablespoons good quality unsalted butter